ahmadassaf/oh-my-zsh/README.md

 - `lib/grep.sh` Change to alias and rmove decaprated GREP_COLOR [Pull Request Ref.](https://github.com/robbyrussell/oh-my-zsh/pull/3341)
 - `chruby.plugin.zsh` Fix chruby plugin to not complain if chruby is *not* installed [Pull Request Ref.](https://github.com/robbyrussell/oh-my-zsh/pull/3338)
 - `_vagrant` Added Vagrant rsync + rsync-auto autocompletion [Pull Request Ref.](https://github.com/robbyrussell/oh-my-zsh/pull/2757)
+- `.git-extras.plugin.zsh` The git-extras plugin has not been updated for long, so I do it to catch up with the development of git-extras [Pull Request Ref.](https://github.com/robbyrussell/oh-my-zsh/pull/3408)

 #### zsh-syntax-highlighting